pegi3s/bdip/README.md

 # Phenotypic Evolution Group Dockerfiles Website

 This repository contains the source code for the Phenotypic Evolution Group Dockerfiles website.
-The website is built using Angular 20.0.2 and is hosted on GitHub Pages.
+The website is built using Angular 21.0.1.

 ## Getting Started